12 Summer Events in Mt. Pleasant to Experience This Year

 Camille’s Prime

 Serving certified prime-grade Black Angus steaks, Camille’s Prime is an intimate restaurant.
-Along side steaks, the menu features beef short ribs, homemade pasta, lobster scampi, pork porterhouse, and more.
+Alongside steaks, the menu features beef short ribs, homemade pasta, lobster scampi, pork porterhouse, and more.
 Plus, you can order small plates and cocktails in its wine lounge.

 Vin Trofeo’s Pizzeria & Pub

 When you’re in the mood for pizza, you can’t go wrong at Vin Trofeo’s Pizzeria & Pub.
-This restaurant has an assortment of specialty pizzas, some of which are unique — like pickle pizza, honey and pepperoni pizza, taco pizza, and 10-topping pizza.
-On the other hand, you can build your own pie.
+This restaurant has an assortment of specialty pizzas, some of which are unique, like pickle pizza, honey and pepperoni pizza, taco pizza, and 10-topping pizza.

 Other items on the menu at Vin Trofeo’s include calzones, grinders, pasta, and baked nachos.
 In addition to a full bar tap with 15 beers, you can order draft root beer, and there’s cannoli for dessert.